mspnp/aks-baseline-regulated/docs/deploy/06-aks-jumpboximage.md

 1. Download the ARM templates from the AKS Jump Box Image Builder repository.

    Ideally core templates like this would be part of your private Bicep registry.
-For this walk through, we are simply downloading the remote Bicep templates locally for execution.
+For this walk through, we are simply downloading the remote ARM templates locally for execution.

    ```bash
    wget -B https://raw.githubusercontent.com/mspnp/aks-jumpbox-imagebuilder/main/ -x -nH --cut-dirs=3 -i jumpbox/jumpbox-bicep.txt -P jumpbox